 Now switch and have the storyteller listen and the listener tells a story.
 The same rules apply.

 Debrief when you are done.
 How was it for each of you?
 How did you feel when they displayed interest in what you were saying?
 Did you feel they were more or less engaged?
 Did you prefer to be the speaker or the listener?
 What was it like to have someone convey their interest with body language?

 Open-Ended Question Showdown

 Have a person start telling a story.
 During this point, the listener is able to ask as many questions as they can think of.
-The one caveat is that every question needs to be an open-ended question.
-If a closed question is asked the storyteller is only able to respond with a yes, no or a single word response and stop the story.
+The one caveat is that every question needs to be open-ended question.
+If a closed question is asked the storyteller is only able to respond with a yes, no, or a single-word response and stop the story.
 At this point, the listener will need to ask an open question in order to restart the story.

 Closed question examples

 Have you been there before?

 How did that make you feel?

 What do you think could have been done differently?